SAP Negotiations

 This homework lets you approach SAP with a clear picture: โ€œWe currently use X of Y licenses, and module Z hasnโ€™t been touched in a year.โ€ This positions you to negotiate from facts, not SAPโ€™s assertions.

 Trap: The big pitfall is negotiating based on what SAP thinks you need rather than reality.
-Blindly renewing everything often means paying for unused licenses and maintenance on idle software.
-Companies that skip the internal audit step frequently overpay 30-50% when renewing unnecessary licensesโ€‹.
+Renewing everythingย blindlyย often means paying for unused licenses and maintenance on idle software.
+Companies that skip the internal audit step often overpay by 30-50% when renewing unnecessary licenses.

 Another trap is relying on SAPโ€™s usage reports without verification โ€“ if SAP claims youโ€™re at 90% capacity and need more licenses, validate that with your data.

 SAP reps are far less likely to push back when you present hard numbers on what you truly need.
-The bottom line is toย know yourself before engaging the vendor.
+The bottom line is to know yourself before engaging the vendor.

 5. Understand SAPโ€™s Licensing Models and Metrics (Knowledge is Power)

-Overview: SAPโ€™s licensing landscape is notoriously complex, with a mix of user-based licenses, package (module) licenses, and consumption metrics.
-Take the time to understand SAPโ€™s licensing models for the products youโ€™re negotiating.
+Overview: SAPโ€™s licensing landscape is notoriously complex, featuring a combination of user-based licenses, package (module) licenses, and consumption-based metrics.

 If you donโ€™t fully grasp what youโ€™re buying, it’s easy to commit to the wrong deal and overspend.